 Group of Egrets

-signed Shoson with artist's seal Shoson, with publisher's seal on lower right margin, Hanken shoyu Watanabe Shozaburo (Copyright ownership, Watanabe Shozaburo), ca. 1927
+signed Shoson with artist's seal Shoson, the publisher's seal on lower right margin, Hanken shoyu fukyo mosha Watanabe Shozaburo (Copyright ownership, reproduction not allowed without permission, Watanabe Shozaburo), ca. 1927

 Ohara Koson was one of the most important and prolific kacho-ga (bird and flower) woodblock prints artists of the early 20th century shin-hanga (new print) movement.
 He began publishing prints with Watanabe Shozaburo after the 1923 Great Kanto Earthquake, around 1926.
 Before the earthquake, Koson published kacho-ga with Kokkeido (Akiyama Buemon) in Nihonbashi; Daikokuya (Matsuki Heikichi) in Ryogokubashi; and Nishinomiya Yosaku; always using the go (artist's name) Koson.
 When he began publishing with Watanabe Shozaburo, he adopted the go, Shoson.